clauswilke/pinetree/README.md

 A flexible gene expression simulator with codon-specific translation rates.

-**WARNING:** Pinetree is under active development and not ready for public consumption.
-Use at your own risk.

 ## Requirements

 Pinetree requires Python, CMake, and a modern C++ compiler.
 Python 3 is recommended.